 These chips are necessary for the gameplay of Poker.
-In all forms of Poker, there exists a concept known as the “ante.”
+In many variations, there exists a concept known as the “ante.”
 The ante is a prerequisite charge paid by all Players sitting at the table.
 Antes are paid in before cards are dealt, and must be paid by each Player.
 Once cards are dealt, Players are then given the ability to make an additional bet on top of their ante.

 In addition to the Antes paid up by every Player, most Poker games involve a mechanic known as the “Blinds.”
 There are two blinds, the Big Blind and the Small Blind.

 The Big and Small Blinds are additional compulsory bets.
 These positions move clockwise around the table, as the Dealing position does in this and other card games.

 The Small Blind is to the immediate clockwise of the Dealer, and the Big Blind immediately clockwise to them.
 This way, a new Player becomes the Dealer, the Player that was the Small Blind becomes the Dealer, and then the Player that was the Big Blind becomes the Small Blind.